-The hillsides that surround the Centro Historico towards Juarez Park and the Ignacio Ramirez Market are highly desirable areas, with spectacular views.
+The hillsides that surround the Centro Historico towards Juarez Park and the Ignacio Ramirez Market are highly desirable areas with spectacular views.
 Juarez Park has the most luxurious and expensive homes in San Miguel de Allende.
-It’s a popular area to rent and buy as if you live here you do not need a car to explore downtown.
+It’s a popular area to rent and buy, because if you live here, you do not need a car to explore downtown.

 San Antonio is a large area popular with families.
 Many artists also choose to live in San Antonio, and there is an ‘art walk’ where artists display their work in their studios.
 The area has an authentic Mexican vibe to it.

 Guadiana, adjacent to San Antonio, has a variety of shops, restaurants, and an organic market.
 It’s known as a peaceful area with a landscaped park and is close to downtown.

 Ojo de Agua is a newer and exclusive location with stunning views of Parroquia and Centro.
 Homes here can be expensive and of high quality, with roof gardens or terraces to enjoy the views.

 Guadalupe, north of Centro, is popular with artists and designers.
 It is known as the ‘Soho’ of San Miguel, and there are plenty of murals decorating the streets.
 The area has a well-known organic grocery store and is near the shopping mall Fabrica Aurora.
 There is a great mixture of locals and expats here.

-Obraje is a new neighbourhood with upscale homes which have a dramatic view of Centro.
-It has all the amenities, restaurants, a pool, a fitness centre, and it attracts both renters and buyers.
+Obraje is a new neighborhood with upscale homes which have a dramatic view of Centro.
+It has all the amenities, restaurants, a pool, and a fitness center, and it attracts both renters and buyers.